 \end{definition}

 \begin{lemma}[{C.f.~\cite[Proposition 3.1.6]{Oxley2011}}] If $T \subseteq E$, then, for all $X \subseteq E \setminus T$,

 \end{lemma}

-\begin{corollary} Let $M$ be a matroid on $E$ and $T$ be an independent set of $M$.
-Then $X \supseteq T$ is an independent set of $M$ if and only if $X \setminus T$ is an independent set of $M/T$. \end{corollary}
+\begin{corollary} Let $\m$ be a matroid on $E$ and $T$ be an independent set of $\m$.
+Then $X \supseteq T$ is an independent set of $M$ if and only if $X \setminus T$ is an independent set of $\m/T$. \end{corollary}

-For purpose of the proof of the main theorem of this article we need to provide the correspondence between certain coindependent sets of matroid $\m$ and contraction matroid $\m|S$ and their coranks.
+For purpose of the proof of the main theorem of this article we need to provide the correspondence between the families of coindependent sets and coranks of matroid $\m$ and contraction matroid $\m|S$.